 |Google Play Store||Yes||Yes|

-CyberGhost, NordVPN, and TorGuard offer a variety of payment options to users including cryptocurrency.
-Crypto payments are great for users who want maximum anonymity as you only need a working email address for making the payments and to set up a VPN account in Canada.
+CyberGhost, NordVPN, and TorGuard in Spain offer a variety of payment options to users including cryptocurrency.
+Crypto payments are great for users who want maximum anonymity as you only need a working email address for making the payments and to set up a VPN account.

-NordVPN offers an industry-standard 30-day money-back guarantee in Canada.
+NordVPN offers an industry-standard 30-day money-back guarantee.
 Though they make it very clear that if you cancel the services after the renewal, the renewal fees are non-refundable.
 You can take a look at their Refund policy below:

 On the other hand, CyberGhost steals the show completely with its 45-day money-back guarantee.
-Although it is necessary to mention that this 45-day money-back guarantee period applies to subscription which are longer than the monthly subscription in Canada.
+Although it is necessary to mention that this 45-day money-back guarantee period applies to subscriptions that are longer than the monthly subscription.
 You can read their Refund policy below:

-6. NordVPN vs CyberGhost in Canada: Privacy Features
+6. NordVPN vs CyberGhost in Spain: Privacy Features

 In addition to security, affordable prices, and a money-back guarantee, it is also essential to pay attention to privacy.
-For many internet users, this aspect is crucial when it comes to choosing a VPN in Canada.
+For many internet users, this aspect is crucial when it comes to choosing a VPN.
 If your personal data ends up in the hands of people with ill intentions, then the VPN is of no use to you.
-Let see some more information regarding NordVPN’s and CyberGhost’s privacy below:
+Let’s see some more information regarding NordVPN’s and CyberGhost’s privacy below: